 The Selection Criteria is found within the Position Description (please click the link to one of the job ads above to download the Position Description specific to the role you want to apply for).
 The document asks several questions for you to respond to in an essay-style format.

-The links listed here have guidance on how to respond to the Selection Criteria – check out all the links to understand what is expected.
+The links listed here have guidance on how to respond to the Selection Criteria – check out the relevant links to understand what is expected.

 - University of Melbourne guidelines